dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- 30 min. link ...
 Becoming Whole: healing the exiled and rejected parts of ourselves
 		- natural state is to be **multiple**
 		- ask the **part**: "What do you want to know?"
 "What would happen if the part didn't work so hard?"
+		- Richard did a meditation with interviewer
+		-